![]() |

 hope I have discovered something.
 O ye presumptuous ones, I speak

 to you; and I shall do so while next I warn you of your danger.
+II.
+I shall be more brief on the

 second pointTHE DANGER.
 He who thinks he stands is in danger of